7 Secrets to Avoid Flying on a Crowded Plane

 Finding less popular routes will also cut down on crowded flights.
 When you’re searching for routes on a booking site like Expedia or using an airline’s site, choose “nearby airports” as an option.
 Often in big markets like New York or Los Angeles, you’ll have several nearby options.
 Choosing a small airport like Westchester instead of JFK in New York or Orange County instead of LAX in California will automatically mean fewer people in the airport and on your flight.
 If you’re looking for the most reliable airport in the country, add Phoenix to your travel plans.
-Check out these photos that show the “new normal” of air travel to get a sense of what your trip will be like.

 For more on this developing situation, see our comprehensive Coronavirus Guide.